timojuez/hificon/README.md

 You may want to add the command to autostart.

-### CLI and shortcuts
+### Hifi Shell
 Plain commands can be sent to the amp

-`hifi_sh [command]`
+`hifi_sh -c [command]`

+Hifi scripts can be executed:

+`hifi_sh FILE.hifi`

-See the ./examples/*.sh.
+See the ./examples/.

 ## Development

 ### Support for other AVR brands
-It should be possible to implement the support for other AVR brands like Yamaha, Pioneer, Onkyo.
+It is possible to implement the support for other AVR brands like Yamaha, Pioneer, Onkyo.
 This software can connect your computer to any network amp that communicates via telnet.
-See denon.py as an example.
+See src/protocol/* as an example.
 See also "protocol" parameter in config and in hifi_sh.

 ### Custom amp control software
 It is possible to create a customised controller that keeps your own program synchronised with the amp.